adammacleod/playing-with-data/README.md

-playing-with-data
+Playing With Data
 =================

-Learning rails - processing data from CSV's
+Another project where I am learning Ruby/Rails.
+In this project I am going to be processing data from CSV's.